WillDenby/make-python-faster/src/built_in_data_structures/the_collections_module.md

 ## defaultdict

-Use case: When you need a dictionary that automatically initializes non-existent keys with a default value.
+**Use case**: When you need a dictionary that automatically initializes non-existent keys with a default value.

-Efficiency: Simplifies code by eliminating the need for manual checks and assignments for missing keys.
+**Efficiency**: Simplifies code by eliminating the need for manual checks and assignments for missing keys.

 **Example:**